 In September 2022, we attended the Immuno UK conference.
 Held over 2 days in London, UK, this conference brought together over 260 people from industry and academic research.
 We heard the latest updates in the field of “immune oncology”.
-This can be described as developing therapies that use the body’s own A system in the body that fights infection.
-More to better treat A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More.
+This can be described as developing therapies that use the body’s own immune system to better treat cancer.
 There were talks on CAR therapy and panel discussions on biomarkers and combination therapy.
 In this report, we highlight some of the major topics that were discussed.

 Advances in CAR Therapy

 CAR therapy normally involves taking a person’s immune cells and modifying them so that they can recognise and kill cancer cells.
 It is estimated that around 15,000 people have been treated with CAR therapy to date.
 However, there are only a few cancers that CAR therapy is approved to treat, and these are all cancers of the blood.
 Targeting blood cancers is much easier than solid tumours.
 We blogged about the challenges of CAR-T therapy recently.
 One challenge is balancing precision with breadth.
 If a treatment is too precise, it may not kill enough of the cancer.
 However, if a treatment is too broad, there are often large side effects.
 Zelluna Immunotherapy are trying to overcome this through a type of therapy called TCR-NK cell therapy.
 They are developing this therapy in a number of solid cancers including synovial sarcoma.